 No Real Life

-examples, please, unless they're extremely interesting.
+examples, please, unless they're extremely interesting. note

 - Kara no Kyoukai has an excellent example: The main villain of the third movie, Fujino Asagami, has a severe case of appendicitis, which leads her to believe she'd been stabbed.
 (It's complicated.)
 By the end of the episode, her condition has worsened to a point where even immediate attention is pointless; she's vomiting blood and barely able to crawl.
 And that's before we mention the killer chasing her, or the repeated rapes she endured previously.
 It ends comparably well for her, when Ryougi Shiki (who can literally kill anything) kills appendicitis inside Fujino and saves her life.